neetjn/ansible-ubuntu-env/README.md

 # ansible-plays-workspace

-Ansible plays for bootstrapping my personal workspace on Ubuntu.
+Ansible plays for bootstrapping my personal workspace on Ubuntu (16.04 and 18.04 LTS).

 This playbook has been broken up into four individual role groups: